tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### 4. Instructor Do: Course Format and Requirements (20 mins)

 In this activity, the instructor as well as program staff (ex.
-SSMs) should outline the course topics, class timeline, and requirements for certification upon graduation.
+SSMs) should outline the course format and requirements for certification upon graduation.

 **File:** [slideshow-placeholder]()

-Continuing in the slideshow, walk through the following course topics and timeline:
+In the slideshow, showcase the following about the course format:

-  * We begin with an introduction to FinTech and Finance as it currently stands, discussing the current financial landscape and some of the current industry-standard methods/tools such as excel.

-  * Then, we move into the direction where the industry is *going* by jumping into Python.
-We'll spend several weeks covering the basics of the languags and popular modern libraries such as Pandas and Matplotlib before turning our sights on building predictive time series analyses.
-This will culminate in our first major project using what we've learned up until now to build the best portfolio strategy possible.

-  * From there, we'll supercharge the financial models that we are building using everyone's favorite buzzword: Machine Learning.
-We'll spend about a week on the introductor material and then get into applications in financial advising, algorithmic trading, and dynamic pricing.

-  * In the last major leg of the journey, we'll dive into the up and coming world of blockchain and cryptocurrencies in order to understand the advantages they provide over traditional finance in the context of transactions and third-party verification.
-In addition, students will learn how to develop automatically-executing smart contracts using the Solidity platform.
+  * The course will last for the next `26` weeks, with several weeks attributed to group and final projects.

+  * Class will last from `6:30 PM` to `9:30 PM` on Mondays/Wednesdays or Tuesdays/Thursdays and from `10:00 AM` to `2:00 PM` on Saturdays.

+  * TA office hours are available `45` minutes before class begins and `30` minutes after class ends.

+  * Class sessions will be recorded via Pantopto and can be accessed remotely anytime.

+  * Students will have access to course information and perform their homework submissions via TrilogyEd/2U's BootCampSpot platform.

+  * Slack will be primarily used for communicating directly with instructors and TAs or distributing activity files to students during class sessions.

 Then, overview the course requirements for certification (will need to get these requirements):